giantswarm/docs/src/content/reference/health/_index.md

 - <strong style="color: green">GOOD</strong>: The cluster should work as expected, is scalable and resilient.

 - <strong style="color: orange">PASSABLE</strong>: Some part of the cluster is in a state that is not considered ideal.
 Scalability or resilience may be impaired.
-However should not affect scheduled workloads and the cluster is considered functional in general.
+This condition should not affect scheduled workloads, and the cluster is considered functional in general.

 - <strong style="color: red">BAD</strong>: Something is wrong with the cluster that likely needs fixing.
 Please contact the Giant Swarm support team to get more information regarding the investigation and mitigation.